Tourist Activities in Queen Elizabeth National park

-Queen Elizabeth national park is one of the famous and most thrilling national park in Uganda, this amazing tourist destination is found region of Uganda lieing at the top of escarpment of western rift valley.
-Queen Elizabeth national park formerly known as Kazinga national park covers an area 1,978 square kilometers is a home to a variety of wildlife species which include animals such as 95 species of mammals including African buffalo, Ugandan kob, hippopotamus, giant forest hog, warthog, Nile crocodile, African bush elephant, African leopard, tree climbing, lion, and chimpanzee and many more.
-Queen Elizabeth national park is an important birding site with many bird species such as White-faced Whistling, Spur-winged Plovers, Squacco Heron, Fish Eagle, Pink and white backed Pelicans, Long tailed Cormorants, African Jacana, Yellow backed Weavers, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, the Black Crake and the Knob-billed and many more.
+Tourist Activities in Queen Elizabeth National park : Queen Elizabeth national park is one of the most famous and thrilling national parks in Uganda, this amazing tourist destination is found in the region of Uganda lying at the top of the escarpment of the western rift valley.
+Queen Elizabeth national park formerly known as Kazinga national park covers an area of 1,978 square kilometers and is home to a variety of wildlife species, which include animals such as 95 species of mammals, including African buffalo, Ugandan kob, hippopotamus, giant forest hog, warthog, Nile crocodile, African bush elephant, African leopard, tree-climbing lion, and chimpanzee and many more.
+Queen Elizabeth national park is an important birding site with many bird species, such as White-faced Whistling, Spur-winged plover, Squacco Heron, Fish Eagle, Pink and white backed pelican, Long tailed cormorant, African Jacana, Yellow backed weaver, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, the Black Crake and the Knob-billed and many more.

 Apart from wildlife and birds Queen Elizabeth national park is made of other attractions which include kazinga channel, Maramagambo forest, crater lakes, ishasha sector, mweya peninsula, kasenyi plains, kyambura gorge and many more